nmiller2379/primary-simulator/README.md

 See [LICENSE](LICENSE) for full terms.

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

-See [LICENSE](LICENSE) for full terms.

 ## Contributing

 This project is currently under solo development and is not accepting outside contributions at this time.